nishant640/AES-Anomaly-Detection-Tool/README.md

-# AES-Anomaly-Detection-Tool

 # ML-Enhanced AES Anomaly Detection Tool

 This repository contains a lightweight, real-time anomaly detection tool for AES-128 encryption, designed for embedded systems such as SoCs and FPGAs.
-The tool implements both a **statistical threshold-based detector** and a **machine learning-based detector** to identify timing and fault anomalies in cryptographic execution.
+The tool implements both a statistical threshold-based detector and a machine learning-based detector to identify timing and fault anomalies in cryptographic execution.
 ---

 ## 🚀 Features

 - 🔐 **AES-128 Encryption** using PyCryptodome (ECB mode)